cianleypoldt/zenoa-engine/README.md

 - Usage examples are provided in the [`examples/`](examples/) directory.
 - The API is exposed via the interface header: [`src/engine/interface.h`](src/engine/interface.h).

-Read about implementation details [here](docs/engine-architecture.md).
+Learn about implementation details [here](docs/engine-architecture.md).

 ---